sharkwouter/minigalaxy/README.md

 Expect to see the following issues:

 * Some games will always show there is an update available.
+* The option to open the store page for games doesn't work at the moment.

 ## Special thanks